 Open Awards has an in-house Online Learning Designer who can provide guidance and support as you develop a blended or distance learning delivery methodology.
-We also offer 'off the shelf' blended learning materials for a range of units.

-These materials are free to use for Open Awards approved providers (dependent on the Learning Management System you require).
-Open Awards also make blended learning materials available via our own Learning Management System for which there is a nominal charge (please refer to our pricing information for 2021/2022 prices).
+Open Awards also make blended learning materials available via our own Learning Management System for which there is a nominal charge (please refer to our pricing information for 2023/2024 prices).
 Learners must be registered for use of this platform and brief training is provided for tutors to support delivery.
-To get set up, please contact us on customerservices@openawards.org.uk or 0151 494 2072.
+To get set up, please contact us on customerservices@openwards.org.uk or 0151 494 2072.